Baltimore, Maryland, Hyatt Regency on the Inner Harbor, May 3-5, 2016

 The NASCIO State Technology Innovator Award honors outstanding individuals who have made contributions to advance state technology policy through the promotion of best practices, adoption of new technologies and advancements in service delivery.

-Recipients of the 2015 award will be recognized during the NASCIO Annual Conference at an awards ceremony.
-Nominations for the 2016 award will open in June 2016.
+Recipients of the 2016 award will be recognized during the 2016 NASCIO Annual Conference at an awards ceremony.

 Through this award, NASCIO strives to acknowledge state leaders, managers and employees who promote innovation, excellence and good government.
 Nominees must be an employee, elected official, appointed official or other appointee representing state government.

 The state CIO and those working for the state under contract with private sector firms are not eligible for this award.

 Nominations will be accepted from NASCIO members and non-members.
 NASCIO staff may also nominate outstanding individuals they encounter in the course of their work.

 Governor Branstad is Iowa’s and the Nation’s longest serving acting Governor, serving from 1983 to 1999 and beginning again in 2011.
 During his tenure, Branstad has been a strong proponent of technology advancements; he has demonstrated leadership in technology innovation and supported best practices for technology management for two decades.
 From signing legislation in 1994 that resulted in today’s Iowa Communication Network which provided broadband internet capability to all 99 Iowa counties and state agencies to supporting the first in the nation driver license application for smart phones to utilizing social media and other digital platforms to increase transparency and engagement, Governor Branstad is a true technology innovator.